-- Teachers meet to share academic and well-being information with the new class teacher. - The children also have the opportunity to meet their new teacher and to be in their new classroom during a planned transition day in the Summer term. - Additional transition arrangements may be in place for identified pupils.
+- Teachers meet to share academic and well-being information with the new class teacher. - children also have the opportunity to meet their new teacher and to be in their new classroom during a planned transition day in the Summer term. - \We offer parents the opportunity to meet their child's new teacher before we break for the summer holidays - ·Additional transition arrangements may be in place where needed

-If your child is moving to another school before Year 6:
+If your child is moving to another school before Y6: